Cray-HPE/csm-redfish-interface-emulator/README.md

 Although this project is based on DMTF's Redfish Interface Emulator project, it deviates a bit from DMTF's project's functionality.
 DMTF's project's dynamic resources are meant to be fully generated and generic.
 The CSM Redfish Interface Emulator project takes this an uses it to create dynamic resources that sit under a static mockup to emulate specific BMCs.

-Static resources are emulated by simply copying a redfish mockup into the ./mockups/<BMC_type> directory and specifying the <BMC_type> in the MOCKUPFOLDERS field in the [emulator-config.json](https://github.com/Cray-HPE/csm-redfish-interface-emulator/blob/master/emulator-config.json) file.
-The emulator will automatically make these resources answer to GET only.
-For more see the [Creating a Static Mockup](#creating-static-mockup) section.
+Static resources are emulated by simply copying a redfish mockup into the ./mockups/<BMC_type> directory and specifying the <BMC_type> in the MOCKUPFOLDER environment variable.
+The emulator will automatically try to apply known dynamic resources to the mockup such as the AccountService using the [default loader](#default-loader).
+All other URIs will answer to GET only.
+For more on static resources see the [Creating a Static Mockup](#creating-static-mockup) section.

 Dynamic emulation is accomplished by creating custom python files for each dynamic resource.
 You can use the [Update Service API](https://github.com/Cray-HPE/csm-redfish-interface-emulator/blob/master/src/api_emulator/redfish/update_service_api.py) as an example when creating a new dynamic resources.